Dedham Church of England Primary Information Report

 How will you help me support my child’s learning?

 - The class teacher may suggest ways you can support your child with home learning activities.

-- The SENDCo, Mrs Davies, may meet with you to discuss how to support your child at home and provide advice about opportunities beyond the school.
+- The SENDCo, Mrs Smith, may meet with you to discuss how to support your child at home and provide advice about opportunities beyond the school.

 - Meet the teacher evenings at the start of the year.